shawnlknight/blog/_posts/2015-01-18-backStage.md

 ###Multiple Roles
 You probably have multiples roles you "play" throughout the day:

--Your Work Role
+- Your Work Role
--Your Family Role
+- Your Family Role
--Your Friend Role
+- Your Friend Role

 These roles have crossovers but are definitely different in certain respects.